mongodben/app-services-local-dx/README.md

 How it works:

 - Uses ESLint to add App Services custom global modules and enforce runtime constraints
-- Use TypeScript to provide type-ahead for App Services global variables
+- Uses TypeScript to provide type-ahead for App Services global variables

 **Note**: This was only tested with my VSCode set up, with my plugins.
 Not sure how it'd work in other editors.
 I assume it'll work with most other JavaScript developers' setups, but should be tested out.